 How you can be affected

 The idea behind the Federal Firearms License (FFL) program is to limit the potential dangers of the firearms market, ensuring that those who act as firearms dealers do so in accordance with the law.
-However, even with these safeguards in place, not all risks can be fully mitigated.
+However, even with these safeguards, not all risks can be fully mitigated.

-In recent years, large insurance settlements on behalf of firearms owners, sellers and manufacturers have become increasingly common.
-Damage, injury and loss of life related to firearms is a prominent liability exposure for all participants in the gun ownership chain, from the manufacturers and sellers to the companies which insure them.
+Large insurance settlements on behalf of firearms owners, sellers, and manufacturers have become increasingly common.
+Damage, injury, and loss of life related to firearms is a prominent liability exposure for all participants in the gun ownership chain, from the manufacturers and sellers to the companies which insure them.

-Civil law regards firearms as a “dangerous instrument(s)” and, as such, “strict liability” applies.
+Civil law regards firearms as “dangerous instruments” and, as such, “strict liability” applies.
 In other words, negligence on the gun owner’s part is not required to obtain a loss settlement.
 No law strays from strict liability, though laws vary from state to state.

 The risk of theft is another consideration.
 According to the ATF, from 2012 to 2019, 53,970 guns were stolen from gun stores nationwide.1 Between 2012 and 2020, burglaries at FFL establishments increased from 377 per year to 492 per year.2,3

 The United States government requires that any individual or company that wishes to manufacture, import or sell firearms be federally licensed to do so.

 Established in 1968 following the implementation of the Gun Control Act, the FFL system is controlled by the Bureau of Alcohol, Tobacco and Firearms and Explosives (BATFE, commonly known as the ATF).4